ramybehnam/object-oriented-programming/README.md

 The task is found in the pdf file (the language is swedish).

 ## p3
-Second assignment of the object oriented programming course.
-We were supposed to make a game of rock–paper–scissors.
+Third assignment of the object oriented programming course.
+We were given the task to make a game of rock–paper–scissors.
+The task is found in the pdf file (the language is swedish).

+## p4
+Third assignment of the object oriented programming course.
 The task is found in the pdf file (the language is swedish).